SamriddhiJain/SimCLR-for-cell-profiling/README.md

 # dataset for training the classfier
 # all the parameters within this field are same as the dataset field
+# this field will also be used for generating embeddings in generate_features.py
 eval_dataset:
   path: '../single-cell-sample-train/sc-metadata.csv'
   root_dir: '../single-cell-sample-train/'